Robert Abbe

 Robert Abbe (April 13, 1851 – March 7, 1928) was an American surgeon and pioneer radiologist in New York City.
 He was born in New York City and educated at the College of the City of New York (S.B., 1871) and Columbia University (M.D., 1874).

-Abbe was most known as a plastic surgeon, and between 1877 and 1884 he served as a surgeon and professor of surgery at New York Hospital, St. Luke's Hospital, and [New York Babies Hospital.
-During this time, he would spend summers travelling, and he amassed a large collection of Native American artifacts and archeological materials.
+Abbe was most known as a plastic surgeon, and between 1877 and 1884 he served as a surgeon and professor of surgery at New York Hospital, St. Luke's Hospital, and New York Babies Hospital.
+During this time, he would spend summers travelling, and he amassed a large collection of Native American artifacts and archeological materials, and in 1927 founded the Abbe Museum of Native American artifacts in Bar Harbor, Maine, where he maintained a summer residence.

 He is credited with the lip switch flap, which now bears his name.
 An Italian surgeon named Sabattini described the flap 60 years earlier.
 Although Sabattini published his technique, it was printed in a book with a limited circulation.

 He died of anemia, possibly due to his work handling radium.

 Radiologist

 Abbe was a renowned surgeon and medical pioneer.
 He was an attending surgeon at Roosevelt Hospital (now Mount Sinai West) in New York, where the plastic surgical laboratory is named for him.
 He was a lecturer and fellow of the College of Physicians of Philadelphia and Vice President of the Academy of Medicine.

 He befriended the Curies, and in particular Marie Curie.
 He collected many photographs of her, documented the production of radium, and explored, with her, the medical uses of radiation and x-rays.
 In 1904, he introduced the practice of using radiation to treat cancer and founded the science of radiation oncology.
 In 1927, he founded the Abbe Museum of Native American artifacts.

 In 1904, after corresponding with Professor and Madame Curie, he visited their laboratories in Paris.
 Joining in their groundbreaking research, he became the founder of radiation therapy in the United States.
 He was a vigorous opponent of the use of tobacco which he considered a cause of cancer and reported over 100 cases of smoker's cancer.
-In later years, at his Bar Harbor summer home, "Brook End," Abbe created a garden in whose pool floated two swans – Pierre and Marie.
+In later years, at his Bar Harbor, Maine, summer home, "Brook End," Abbe created a garden in whose pool floated two swans – Pierre and Marie.